simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

-If both checks for constant suffixes and for access object suffixes are enabled, and if different suffixes are defined for them, then for constants of access type the check for access object suffixes suffixes is applied.
+If both checks for constant suffixes and for access object suffixes are enabled, and if different suffixes are defined for them, then for constants of access type the check for access object suffixes is applied.

 The rule may have the following parameters: